remjey/HabitSailor/README.md

 ## Features

-* View your profile general info
+* View your profile general info, send and receive private messages
 * View the lists of your habits, dailies and active todos with their status and checklists
 * Click plus, minus on your habits, check your dailies and todos, update their checklists
 * Create, edit and delete habits, dailies, todos (although setting value, tags and aliases is not yet implemented)
-* The cover shows your stats and remaining dailies and todos
+* The cover shows your stats and remaining dailies and todos, and an indicator for new messages
 * Rest in the inn
 * Buy health potion, revive if you run out of health
 * Buy custom reward